 - Try and create a work/life balance.
-It's important to study, but a night out with new friends, arranging a trip into town or just watching a film can be something to look forward to.
+It's important to study, but an evening out with new friends, a trip into town or to the countryside, or just watching a film can be good to look forward to.

 - Don't give up.
-It's normal to feel like leaving at first, but the feelings normally pass within a few weeks.
+It's normal to feel like leaving at first, but the feelings usually pass within a few weeks.

 - Keep busy.
 Planning your days and establishing a routine that works for you won't leave you much time to feel homesick.

 Everyone arriving at University is in a new environment.
 Making friends can help combat feeling lost and homesick.
 You may find others on your course or where you live are feeling a similar way to you.
 It's important to remember that most new students will be looking for friends and that there are lots of ways to meet like-minded people on campus: